Bristol and Gloucester Railway: Bristol and Gloucester Railway formed

 MacDermot (citing "Gauge Commission evidence") states that "At this stage, the works were already partly made so that Wickwar and Fishponds Tunnels and several underbridges were in place, built for standard gauge double track," and this is repeated by Christiansen.
 They are saying that the works were made for a double line standard gauge track; and that the Bristol and Gloucester Railway was opened as a broad gauge line.
 They do not explain how two broad gauge tracks were squeezed through, and this seems to be a mistake.

 Lewis observes that "Some structures on the B&GR, including the Stroudwater Canal Bridge, were only 26 ft (rather than the more usual 28–30 ft on other broad gauge lines) due to the late decision by the B&GR to conform to the GWR broad gauge."

 The assertion is contradicted by the evidence of James Edward M'Connell, locomotive superintendent of the Bristol and Birmingham Railway in evidence to the Gauge Commissioners on 11 August 1845:

-"Q: Is the Wickwar tunnel adapted to the broad gauge?

-A: It is; it was constructed for the broad gauge.

-Q: Then the broad gauge was determined on before that tunnel was constructed?

-A: The bridges and tunnels were all made sufficiently large to accommodate the broad gauge, but till that meeting that I allude to [at which the Bristol and Gloucester decided on the broad gauge], it was perfectly understood that it was to be a narrow [i.e. standard] gauge [line], although the bridges and tunnels were made to suit either."

-On 18 June 1842 an Act was passed authorising an additional £200,000 in capital.
+On 18 June 1842 an act of Parliament, the Bristol and Gloucester Railway Act 1842 (5 & 6 Vict. c. xlvi) was passed authorising an additional £200,000 in capital.

-The Avon and Gloucestershire Railway had its standard gauge fish=bellied rail track between Mangotsfield and Coalpit Heath, and this was preserved by the 1839 Act.
+The Avon and Gloucestershire Railway had its standard gauge fish-bellied rail track between Mangotsfield and Coalpit Heath, and this was preserved by the 1839 act.
 When the Bristol and Gloucester Railway was first constructed, the broad gauge track was laid with the standard track inside it, the first example of mixed gauge track in the country, between Mangotsfield and Westerleigh, a distance of about 2+1/2 mi.

 The main structure other than the tunnels on the B&GR was Beard's Mill Viaduct at Stonehouse.
 It was a timber viaduct designed by Brunel; there were ten main spans of 50 ft, with two shorter approach spans partly buried in the embankment.
 It lasted well, being replaced by a brick and iron structure, opened fully on 30 July 1884.

 There was a 30 ft span bridge over the Stroudwater Canal just north of the Stonehouse Viaduct; it was laminated timber.

 Of the 73 bridges on the line, 41 over and 32 under, there were 15 timber bridges.
 Ten of these were laminated timber beam bridges of 28 ft span: in the case of the underbridges they had ballasted longitudinal timber track.
 There were two trussed overbridges, also 28 ft span; and three laminated beam overbridges of three spans.